agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 [switrs]: http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp

-I expected the general trends to match the trends I found when [looking at all motor-vehicles][lastpost].
-There I found that commute accidents accounted for the majority of accidents, and so holidays where people got the day off resulted in many fewer accidents, while holidays where people did not get the day off resulted in more accidents as people commuted and then drove to holiday events after work.
+I expected the general trends to match the trends I found when [looking at all motor vehicles][lastpost].
+There I found that commute accidents accounted for the majority of accidents, and so holidays and weekends that most people have off result in fewer accidents.
+Motorcycles, we will see, do not follow these trends.

 One thing before we get started: the number of riders on a given day (or more accurately, the [number of miles ridden by them][vmot]) has the most impact on